 Omaha pollen forecast — The Prairie Club – Pines Course neighborhood

-Today (25 June) pollen in The Prairie Club – Pines Course, Omaha is none Tomorrow (26 June 2026) levels are similar - grass at medium levels.
-Over the following five days grass will decrease.
+Today (16 July) pollen in The Prairie Club – Pines Course, Omaha is high; grass is high; ragweed is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass and ragweed will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app